gdurisi/gdurisi.github.io/_pages/cv.md

 Sweden, where he is now full professor with the Communication Systems Group.
 At Chalmers, he served as co-director of the Information and Communication Technology Area of Advance, and of the Artificial Intelligence Research Center.
+He is currently director of the master program in information and communication technologies.

 Dr. Durisi is a senior member of the IEEE.
 He is the recipient of the 2013 IEEE ComSoc Best Young Researcher Award for the Europe, Middle East, and Africa